-- Modern Slavery Policy for our business that establishes our commitment to addressing modern slavery risks in our business and driving accountability for ethical business practices across our organisation. - Grievance Procedure that supports and encourages any employees or secondees to raise concerns without fear that their future employment prospects will be adversely affected.
+- Modern Slavery Policy for our business that establishes our commitment to addressing modern slavery risks in our business and driving accountability for ethical business practices across our organisation. - Human Rights and Supply Chain Sustainability Policy, introduced during the reporting period, for the broader Marubeni group which sets out our expectation for sustainable and resilient supply chains - Grievance Procedure that supports and encourages any employees or secondees to raise concerns without fear that their future employment prospects will be adversely affected.